Download our free PDF:

 Printable PDF versions of the FAFSA (Free Application for Federal Student Aid) are available for students who prefer to complete a paper form.
 You can download PDF versions of the FAFSA in English and Spanish below.
 You can also request a paper FAFSA by calling 1-800-4-FED-AID (1-800-433-3243).

 Most people prefer to complete the FAFSA online at FAFSA.ed.gov.
 The online FAFSA is easier to complete, more accurate, and faster to process.
 The online FAFSA has built-in edit checks that catch and correct many common errors.
 Plus, you don’t have to mail the form or wait for the U.S. Department of Education to receive and process the form.

-Select the school year for which you are applying for financial aid.
+When you apply for financial aid with the FAFSA, the first thing you need to do is select the school year.
 For example, if you plan to attend college between July 1, 2016 and June 30, 2017, select 2016-2017 School Year (July 1, 2016 - June 30, 2017).
-Most students should select that year.
-Students who are already enrolled in college and want to file for the current academic year should select the previous year’s FAFSA.

 Copyright © 2016 by Edvisors.com.
 All rights reserved.